Chocbanana/KoLMafia_volcano_prep/README.md

 * Puts on the Smooth Velvet outfit and gets the top floor Volcoino
 * Visits the bunker and turns in the appropriate item if you can, in order of least expensive to most (if there are multiple available options) to get a Volcoino

+There is [another script that already does something similar](https://kolmafia.us/threads/autovolcano-automates-the-hot-charter-daily-quest.19543/), but in addition to going adventuring for the hot charter daily quest(which I don't want to do) it doesn't do everything that I'd like: namely, consuming for adventures and buying items.

 The following are the configuration options of the scripts; to change, simply change the values int the top of the script.

 ```java